killianmuldoon/doca-platform/docs/api.md

-Overrides exposes a set of fields which impact the recommended behavior of the DPF Operator
+Overrides exposes a set of fields which impact the recommended behavior of the DPF Operator.